Irfaanpk/Azure-Zero-to-Hero/Azure Virtual Network/Network Security Groups and Application Security Groups/README.md

 - Create an NSG
 - Create inbound security rules
+- Configure rule priorities
+- Allow HTTPS traffic
+- Restrict SSH access to a specific IP
 - Associate an NSG with a subnet
-- Create ASGs
-- Associate resources with ASGs
-- Use ASGs in NSG rules
+- Understand default NSG rules
-- Control application-to-application traffic
+- Test network traffic controlled by an NSG

+> **Note:** ASGs are covered conceptually in this topic.
+A separate ASG lab is not required.